halo-dev/rfcs/plugin/pluggable-design.md

    "plugin-2": 1.0.0
   # 'homepage' usually links to the GitHub repository of the plugin
   homepage: https://github.com/guqing/halo-plugin-1
-  # 'shortDescription' explains what the plugin does in only a few words
+  # 'displayName' explains what the plugin does in only a few words
-  shortDescription: "this is a test plugin"
+  displayName: "a name to show"
   description: "Tell me more about this plugin."
   license: MIT
 ```